The Importance of Developing Life Skills in Addiction Treatment

 The three most common ways that people deal with anger are either “stuffing” it, expressing it, or getting rid of it.
 “Stuffing it” is to hide it, which is mostly recognized by society, unfortunately.
 When you shove your emotions inside and ignore them, they build up over time until you lash out at somebody close to you: a neighbor, a coworker or loved one, for example.
 When these emotions become stronger, they are harder to deal with and often times lead back to relapse.
 Studies by drug rehabilitation centers have shown that stuffing your anger or lashing out in an unhealthy manner is linked to higher risk of heart disease in the future.

-Expressing your emotions is a much healthier way of releasing these feelings that sometimes hold us hostage.
-However, those who run drug rehab facilities in Florida will tell you that there are healthy and unhealthy ways to express your emotions.
+Expressing your emotions is a much healthier life skill in releasing these feelings that sometimes hold us hostage.
+However, those who run Florida drug and alcohol rehab facilities will tell you that there are healthy and unhealthy ways to express your emotions.
 One theory widely known by the psychology world is called catharsis.
 This means the purging of emotions after holding in anger or pain for so long.
 This is a healthy release of emotion that inpatient rehab or outpatient rehab clients are encouraged to utilize during early recovery.
 Although there are some that report venting your emotions, typically anger, might make it worse due to aggression while expressing yourself, some people feel satisfaction from it and feel as though they got a lot off of their chest.
 Another way to express emotions in a healthy manner is physical exercise.
 Research does show that some physical exercise is good for your heart and increasing endorphins that cause a generally positive mood.

-Getting rid of anger is an important solution during drug rehab because other approaches sometimes lead to a person staying mad or in an aggressive mindset.
+Getting rid of anger is an important life skill to learn during addiction treatment because other approaches sometimes lead to a person staying mad or in an aggressive mindset.
 If the solution to anger is to stop feeling it, then anger can be reduced by getting rid of the aroused state.
 The opposite of anger is calm, happiness or relaxation.
 This is where some meditation techniques come into play as in listening to calming music, counting to 10 or breathing deeply.
 Sometimes practicing reframing of the problem and trying to see things from a different perspective can lessen our angry feelings as well.